 Often, your doctor will tell you to take a certain medication at bedtime to avoid certain side effects.
-Certain medications for mood problems, for example, have a side effect of drowsiness.
-Taking a medication such as this at night would allow you to experience the mood benefits of the medication, without allowing the sleepiness it may cause to slow you down during the day.
+Certain medications for mood for example have a side effect of drowsiness.
+Taking a medication such as this at night would allow you to experience the mood benefits of the medication without allowing the sleepiness it may cause to slow you down during the day.

 Common Medications Best Taken at Bedtime